fiandev/fisay/README.md

 # fisay css
-A framework css like a tailwind and have template like boostrap.
+A framework css like a tailwind.

 ------
 # how to usage